jmiba/zotero-redisearch-rag/README.md

 - If "Copy PDFs into vault" is ON, the note links to the vault PDF.
 - If it is OFF, the note links to the Zotero attachment (so you can see your Zotero annotations).
 - If the local PDF path is unavailable, the plugin will temporarily copy the PDF into the vault for processing and tell you.
-- "Prefer vault PDF for citations" uses the vault copy when both are available.
-- "Create OCR-layered PDF copy" writes a new, searchable PDF (requires Tesseract + Poppler) and uses it for citations.
+- "Create OCR-layered PDF copy" writes a new, searchable PDF (requires Tesseract + Poppler) and uses it for citations when opening PDFs.

 ## Web API fallback (optional)